-This theoretical case, in many ways, was an actual reality for a fellow church member and friend of mine not long ago.
+This theoretical case, in many ways, was an actual reality for a friend of mine not long ago.
 He was moving back to China in order to finish the PhD he moved to the U.S. to work toward.

 “Isolation is the playground of the devil, it is very important to keep contact with other members in one body.”